 I further report, that the compliance by the company of applicable financial laws such as direct and indirect tax laws and maintenance of financial records and books of accounts has not been reviewed in this Audit, since the same have been subject to review by Statutory Financial Auditor and other designated professionals.
+We have not verified the correctness and authenticity of the Books of Accounts and also compliance with the accounting standards, hence we would not be able to express our opinion on the same.

 I further report that:

-The Board of Directors of the Company is duly constituted with proper balance of Executive Directors, Non-Executive Directors and Independent Directors.
+The Board of Directors of the Company is duly constituted with the proper balance of Executive Directors, Non-Executive Directors and Independent Directors.
 The changes in the composition of the Board of Directors that took place during the period under review were carried out in compliance with the provisions of the Act and the rules made there under.

-The following changes in the Key Managerial Personnel were approved in the Board Meeting held on 01st July, 2021:
+The following changes in the Key Managerial Personnel were approved in the Annual General Meeting held on 19thSeptember 2022: